Thomsch/tellina_user_experiment/experiment_design_doc.md

         - Otherwise, exit code is `3`.

 #### Directory for experiment files:
-- The files used for the experiment will be distributed in a TAR file.
-The initial configuration of the interface and subsequent resets will extract the TAR into a specified directory.
+- The files used for the experiment will be distributed in a TAR file along with the directory that contains them.
+Subsequent resets will extract the TAR into the directory that contains the files.
 - The user will be performing tasks on files within this directory and can move around freely within it.

 ## Risks and Concerns
+- Do we want to enforce one-liners?
+  - What are the benefits of using one-liners?
+    - One idea is that it discourages a series of `rm file...` commands, but this could also be done in one line.
+  - Do we want to teach them how to use the `reset` command?
+    - Enforcing one-liners removes the necessity of the `reset` command.
+Less things for the user to worry about.
+  - Also this means that the interface will reset the file system every time an output does not match with expected.
 - User file system safety.
   - **The client task interface does not guarantee that the user's file system will be safe from misused commands.
 The only directory that can be rolled